-The Finance Department will review the cash collateral requirements with Bank of America and ensure they are meeting the minimums requested by the City.
-In addition, we will implement a second review of the cash collateral schedule each month.
+The City reviewed the collateral agreement with Bank of America and amended the agreement in July 2020 to require a minimum of 102% collateral.
+Going forward, we will implement a second review of the cash collateral schedule each month.

 We thank the Department of Finance personnel who greatly assisted and cooperated with us during our examination.
 We look forward to continued assistance and cooperation, especially in regards to enhancing our working knowledge of the City's cash and cash equivalents activity on a quarterly basis.